woofpool/cardano-private-testnet-setup/1-INSTALL_EXECUTABLES.md

   cp cardano-node $HOME/.local/bin/
   ```

-**As written above, the remainder of this readme covers building all the executables including the `cardano-db-sync` executables
+**The remainder of this readme document covers building all the executables including the `cardano-db-sync` executables
 from Haskell sources.
 You may skip the rest of this readme, if db-sync is not relevant to you.**

+If you don't plan on using `cardano-db-sync`, you can continue to guide: [3.
+Run Network Scripts](./3-RUN_NETWORK_SCRIPTS.md)
+Otherwise, continue following the directions below

-## Building executables from Haskell sources using cabal and GHC
+## Optional: Building executables including cardano-db-sync from Haskell sources using cabal and GHC

 ### 1. Install package dependencies and Haskell tooling